 San Diego Car Accident Attorneys

 If you have been injured in a car accident, you could be entitled to monetary compensation for your losses.
-To receive this compensation, you need to file a personal injury claim with the liable party's automobile insurance provider.
-Work with an experienced San Diego car accident attorney to determine whether you have a valid personal injury claim, and if so, to file and pursue it.
+To receive this compensation, you need to file a personal injury claim with the liable party’s automobile insurance provider.
+Work with experienced San Diego auto accident attorneys to determine whether you have a valid personal injury claim, and if so, to file and pursue it.
 Contact Martinez & Schill LLP today at 619-512-5995 to schedule your free legal consultation with our firm.
 During this consultation, we will answer any questions you have about the personal injury claim process and determine the best way to proceed with your claim.

 It is also important to be aware that the statute of limitations in California dictates the amount of time you have to file a claim to recover compensation; to be sure, filing a claim outside of this time period will likely be impossible.
 As such, please make sure to contact our attorneys in a timely manner to ensure you are eligible to recover the compensation you are due.